Microsoft-TrainingKits/HOL-ConnectingApplicationsVNet/HOL.md

 	_Virtual Network custom create_

-1. Set a Name for the virtual network, for example _MyVNET_ along with the description and click the arrow button to continue.
+1. Set a Name for the virtual network, for example _MyVNET_.
+Select _Create a new affinity group_ option from the **affinity group** dropdown list, set a name for it, for example _myag_, and choose a region.
+Click the arrow button to continue.

 	![creating a new virtual network](Images/creating-a-new-virtual-network.png?raw=true)

 	_Creating a new virtual network_

-1. Set the **Address Space** value to _192.168.0.0/16_ and add a subnet named _AppSubnet_ with a prefix of _192.168.1.0/24_.
+1. At the top right corner, select the **CIDR** option.
+Then set the Address Space Starting IP value to _192.168.0.0_ and its Address CIDR to _/16_.
+Finally, add a subnet named _AppSubnet_ with a Starting IP of _192.168.1.0_ and an Address CIDR of _/24_.
+Click the arrow button to continue to the next step.

 	![Adding an address space and subnets](Images/adding-an-address-space-and-subnets.png?raw=true)